Connecticut Audbon Society

 New York State licensed consulting forester and master woodland manager volunteer at Deer Pond Farm

-Deer Pond Farm was a gift to the Connecticut Audubon Society from the late Kathy and Walter Wriston.
-The Wristons had active forestry management plans and had done a lot of forest improvement over the decades at their home.
-When the gift of Deer Pond Farm came to Connecticut Audubon Society, we continued with their forestry stewardship plans on both the CT and NY side of the property and continue to expand upon them.
+The late Kathy and Walter Wriston, who gifted Deer Pond Farm to CT Audubon, had had active forestry management plans and did a lot of forest improvement over the decades.
+When the gift of Deer Pond Farm came to CT Audubon Society, we continued with their forestry stewardship plans on both the CT and NY side of the property and continue to expand upon them.

-For this current project, we are working closely with a New York State licensed consulting forester.
+For this project, we worked closely with a New York State licensed consulting forester.
 We also hired specialty contractors to manage invasive plants and competing vegetation, fell select trees, plant seedlings and install tree tubes.

 What kinds of trees were planted?

-We planted a diversity of 400 native hardwood bare root trees.
-These are all one-to-two-year-old seedlings of various sizes that were grown at a forest nursery in Pennsylvania.
+We planted a diversity of 400 native hardwood bare root trees in 2024.
+These were all one-to-two-year-old seedlings of various sizes that were grown at a northeast native forest nursery.
 The trees were planted in a two-acre area and spaced approximately 10 to 15 feet apart in tree tubes.
+You can see this forestry plot along the Kirby View Trail.

 • 25 Black Oak – Quercus velutina